 The PhD in Social Policy and Sociology is a joint degree of the Department of Sociology and the Heller School for Social Policy and Management.
 It is available to students only after completion of at least one year of graduate study in either the Heller School or the Department of Sociology's PhD program.
 To apply, students should submit their application by April 1.
 Applications require a letter of support from the Director of the home department.
-If the student is accepted by the complementary department (admission is not guaranteed) the following procedures apply.
-There is a three-year residency for the joint degree.
+If the student is accepted by the complementary department (admission is not guaranteed), their home school remains the school in which they began their graduate study, and financial and fellowship packages are determined accordingly.
+There is a three-year in-person residency for the joint degree.
+The following procedures apply to all students in the joint program.